apiacademy/2016-04-qcon-sao-paulo/README.md

 # 2016-04 QCon Sao Paulo

+## API Design: from goals to deployment

 [![Join the chat at https://gitter.im/apiacademy/2016-04-qcon-sao-paulo](https://badges.gitter.im/apiacademy/2016-04-qcon-sao-paulo.svg)](https://gitter.im/apiacademy/2016-04-qcon-sao-paulo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Description
+What makes Web APIs different than typical component APIs?
+How can you leverage the power of the Internet when creating your Web API?
+What characteristics to many "great" Web APIs share?
+Is there a consistent process you can use to make sure you design a Web API that best fits your needs both now and in the future?

+​In this full-day workshop Mike Amundsen and Eder Ignatowicz describe a clear methodology for designing Web APIs, based on his book "RESTful Web APIs", that allows you to map key aspects of your business model into a usable, scalable, and flexible interface that will reach your goals while creating a compelling API for both server and client developers.

+​Attendees will review business use cases, translate them into a list of concrete data and action identifiers, create clear workflow diagrams, and a usable set of API documentation.
+At the end of the workshop, you'll have a completed API design ready to pass along to client and server programmers to implement.

+​Whether you are looking to implement a private, partner, or public API, these principles will help you focus on the right metrics and design goals to create a successful API.

 ## Prerequisites
  * You should be very familiar with JavaScript and have a good understanding of HTTP.
 Experience with HTML and CSS is a plus, but not required to get the most from the material.